Deontay Burnett: Philadelphia Eagles

 Burnett was signed to the Philadelphia Eagles' practice squad on December 12, 2019.
 He was promoted to the active roster on December 24, 2019.
-In week 17, he caught 2 passes for 48 yards in the 34-17 win against the Giants.
+In week 17, he caught 2 passes for 48 yards in the 34–17 win against the Giants.

 Burnett was waived on September 3, 2020, and re-signed to the practice squad three days later.
 He was elevated to the active roster on September 26 and October 3 for the team's weeks 3 and 4 games against the Cincinnati Bengals and San Francisco 49ers, and reverted to the practice squad after each game.
 He was placed on the practice squad/COVID-19 list by the team on November 19, 2020, and restored to the practice squad on December 3.
 In total, Burnett played in 2 games, and had 3 receptions for 19 yards.
 He signed a reserve/future contract with the Eagles on January 4, 2021.
 He was waived with a non-football injury designation on March 23, 2021.

 Houston Roughnecks

 On November 17, 2022, Burnett was drafted by the Houston Roughnecks of the XFL.
+The Roughnecks brand was transferred to the Houston Gamblers when the XFL and United States Football League (USFL) merged to create the United Football League (UFL).

+Arlington Renegades (first stint)

+On January 5, 2024, Burnett was selected by the Arlington Renegades during the 2024 UFL dispersal draft.

+Dallas Cowboys

+Burnett signed with the Dallas Cowboys on July 27, 2024.
+He was waived on August 26.

+Arlington Renegades (second stint)

+On January 27, 2025, Burnett re-signed with the Arlington Renegades.